-(b) Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains distributions, if any.
+(b) Total returns are historical in nature and assume changes in share price, reinvestment of dividends and capital gains distributions, if any, and represents the aggregate total return based on net asset value.
 Had the Adviser not absorbed a portion of Fund expenses, total returns would have been lower.
 In periods where the Adviser recaptures a portion of the Funds expenses total returns would have been higher.